chobbledotcom/this-and-that/vegan-curry.md

 Our vegan curries are cooked with vegetable (not dairy) ghee, and our chapattis, bhajis and samosas are also vegan.
 Our naan breads are not vegan - they contain milk.

-[We can also deliver a vegan curry hamper](/curry-hamper-deliveries) - just ask for chapattis instead of naans!

 **Jump to:** [Monday](#monday) / [Tuesdays](#tuesdays) / [Wednesday](#wednesday) / [Thursday](#thursday) / [Friday](#friday) / [Saturday](#saturday) / [Sunday](#sunday)

 ## Monday